 Who can be a mentor?
-As an affiliate member of the Oregon NASA Space Grant Consortium (OSGC), faculty at your institution are eligible to serve as a MENTOR for the SCORE program to support community college students in engaging in a potentially life-changing research experience.
+As an affiliate member of the Oregon NASA Space Grant Consortium (OSGC), faculty at your institution are eligible to serve as a MENTOR for the SCORE program to support community college students engaging in a potentially life-changing research experience.

 What is the role of a mentor?
-As a participant of the program, you would be asked to provide ongoing guidance and resources to support successful completion of a term-long project.
+As a participant of the program, you are asked to provide ongoing guidance and resources to support successful completion of a term-long project.
 The duration of this commitment will vary and is dependent on the type of project and student engagement.
 This may include, but is not limited to:

 Is there assistance for mentors?
 OSGC will provide support and assistance for mentors to successfully complete their role as a SCORE mentor.
 Support is identified on a case-by-case basis, and may include but is not limited to: